 About the Author

-Of mixed Belgian and African descent, Mona grew up in Brussels and later moved to the United States where she taught writing at the State University of New York (Oswego & Utica).
+Of mixed Belgian and African descent, Mona grew up in Brussels and later moved to the United States where she taught writing at the State University of New York (Oswego & Polytechnic Institute).
 Her work explores the role of the ‘other’ in the marginalized voices of our world.
-She is currently at work on Trail of Light, a memoir about her quest for joy, healing, and the magic in her life.
+She is currently at work on QUEST FOR LIGHT a memoir about rescuing her brother in Mexico from a traumatic brain injury and her quest for the healing of her family.
 Mona now lives in Southern California with her family.